-- i.
+i.
 Expert Reports.
-For the party who has the initial burden of proof on the subject matter, the initial Federal Rule of Civil Procedure 26(a)(2) disclosure of expert testimony is due on or before [DATE].
-The supplemental disclosure to contradict or rebut evidence on the same matter identified by another party is due on or before [DATE].
-Reply expert reports from the party with the initial burden of proof are due on or before [DATE].
+For the party who has the initial burden of proof on the subject matter, the initial Federal Rule of Civil Procedure 26(a)(2) disclosure of expert testimony is due on or before .
+The supplemental disclosure to contradict or rebut evidence on the same matter identified by another party is due on or before .
+Reply expert reports from the party with the initial burden of proof are due on or before .
 No other expert reports will be permitted without either the consent of all parties or leave of the Court.
-Along with the submissions of the expert reports, the parties shall advise of the dates and times of their experts' availability for deposition. - ii.
-Objections to Expert Testimony.
-To the extent any objection to expert testimony is made pursuant to the principles announced in Daubert v.
-Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), as incorporated in Federal Rule of Evidence 702, it shall be made by motion no later than the deadline for dispositive motions set forth herein, unless otherwise ordered by the Court. - iii.
+Along with the submissions of the expert reports, the parties shall advise of the dates and times of their experts' availability for deposition.

+- objection to expert testimony is made pursuant to the principles announced in Daubert v.
+Merrell Dow Pharmaceuticals, Inc., 509 U.S. 579 (1993), as incorporated in Federal Rule of Evidence 702, it shall be made by motion no later than fourteen (14) days after the close of expert discovery, unless otherwise ordered by the Court.
+Briefing will be presented pursuant to the Court's Local Rules. - iii.
 Expert Discovery Cut Off.
-All expert discovery in this case shall be initiated so that it will be completed on or before [DATE].

-(g) Discovery Matters and Disputes Relating to Protective Orders.
+All expert discovery in this case shall be initiated so that it will be completed on or before . - (g) Discovery Matters and Disputes Relating to Protective Orders. - i.

-- i.
 Any discovery motion filed without first complying with the following procedures will be denied without prejudice to renew pursuant to these procedures. - ii.
-Should counsel find, after a reasonable effort pursuant to Local Rule 7.1.1 that they are unable to resolve a discovery matter or a dispute relating to a protective order, the parties involved in the discovery matter or protective order dispute shall contact the Court's Judicial Administrator to schedule an argument.
+Should counsel find, after good faith efforts including verbal communications among Delaware and Lead Counsel for all parties to the dispute that they are unable to resolve a discovery matter or a dispute relating to a protective order, the parties involved in the discovery matter or protective order dispute shall submit a joint letter in substantially the following form: